richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 See [Viva Engage Native Mode: Step-by-step guide](native-mode-guide.md) for more details about how it works and the advantages it offers.
 All Viva Engage networks must observe this standard.

 Viva Engage networks support a format called M365 Native Mode which uses Microsoft Entra identities and policies.
 Native mode operation is **required** for all Viva Engage networks in the enterprise.
 It enables users, groups, and content to map to their counterparts in Microsoft Entra and Microsoft 365.
-Native Mode also supports eDiscovery through the Microsoft Purview portal, so your organizations safely and securely collaborate in your Engage network.
+Native Mode also supports eDiscovery through the Microsoft Purview portal, so your organizations safely and securely collaborates in your Engage network.

 Viva Engage legacy external networks require alignment to Microsoft Entra to operate in M365 Native Mode.
 Customers benefit from the full suite of Microsoft Security and Compliance features.

 As of April 2025, nearly all customer organizations with significant Viva Engage networks observe the Native mode standard.
 Any remaining customers have until June 1, 2025 to complete the alignment of their external networks to Microsoft Entra.
-Use the following procedures to develop your new external network and to migrate data from their existing external network.
+Use the following procedures to develop your new external network and to migrate data from the existing external network.

 ## Three-Phase external networks configuration